esccode/esccode.github.io/_posts/2023-01-26-cybersecurity-dict.md

 ## CYBERSECURITY PHRASES

->- *Zero-Day Vulnerability*: a vulnerability in a product that has been discovered by at least one researcher but has not yet been patched by the vendor
+>- *Zero-Day Vulnerability*: a vulnerability in a product that has been discovered by at least one researcher but has not yet been patched by the vendor.
+>- *Brutal- force attack:* In cryptography consists of an attacker submitting many passwords or passphrases with the hope of eventually guessing correctly.
+The attacker systematically checks all possible passwords and passphrases until the correct one is found.
+>- *SQL injection(SQLi)* is a cyberattack that injects malicious SQL code into an application, allowing the attacker to view or modify a database.
+According to the Open Web Application Security Project(OWASP), injection attacks, which include SQL injections, were third most serious web application security risk in 2021.

 ---